-Vim 6.0 will help you sharpen your saw:
+Vim will help you sharpen your saw:

-- Folding
+- folding

-- Automatic indenting
+- automatic indenting

-- plugins
+- Plugins (generic and filetype specific)

 - edit files over a network

+- advanced scripting

 - etc.

-Vim 6.0 will have many more features.
+Vim has many more features.
 All of them have been asked for by users.
 Thus it should make editing more effective for you too.

 Automatic indenting is very flexible.
 You can define indenting for your specific needs.
 This avoids manually adjusting the indent.
+This uses plugins, thus can be changed easily.

 Plugins make it easy to add functionality and exchange scripts between users.
+It's a matter of dropping the plugin in the right directory.
+They exist for generic use and specific to a certain filetype.

 Editing files over a network saves you the manual commands to make a copy of a file and write it back later.
 This is actually done by a plugin.
+Since Vim 7.0 it also browses remote directories.